dbosk/introtools/terminal/terminal.md

 ## Assessment

-Log into the remote system, create a directory called `datintro20` in your home directory (the home directory is where you start when you just log in, you can also get there if you type `cd` without any arguments).
+Log into the remote system (`student-shell`) and do the following:

+  1) Create a directory called `datintro20` in your home directory; the home directory is where you start when you just log in, you can also get there if you type `cd` without any arguments.
 We suggest that you work in the `datintro20` directory for this course from now on.

+  2) In the `datintro20` directory, redirect the output of the `history` command to a file called `terminal-exercise.txt`.

-(Note that we can check that this directory exists, so ensure that you've created it in your home directory.)
+Note that we can check that this directory and file exists, so ensure that you've created them in your home directory.